The Best Foreign Currency Accounts in Australia in 2026

 Foreign currency accounts or multi currency accounts from your bank have a lot in common with your everyday transactional banking account.
 You can use them to receive money or pay money.

-Most accounts also accrue dismal interest, just like most everyday banking accounts.
 The biggest difference is that the account might hold other currencies, such as US Dollar, Euro or British Pound.

 Compare and Find the Best Foreign Currency Accounts